Mansi242401/Portfolio/sql_queries_with_results2c.md

 -- Add a new column named - 'record_id' to assign a unique value to each row, this works as a primary key ALTER TABLE customer_orders
 ADD record_id INT IDENTITY(1,1);
--- splitting values in 'extras' column into rows.
-WITH extra_CTE AS
+-- splitting values in 'extras' column into rows and storing it in a temp table named extra_CTE WITH extra_CTE AS
 (
     select